odedia/examples/multi-tenancy/README.md

 ## Overview

-This example creates the following control plane in Nile and demonstrates multi-tenancy.
+This example creates (or validates the existence of) the following control plane in Nile and demonstrates multi-tenancy.

 - Sign up a new developer
 - Create a workspace, which must be globally unique